bchabrier/PortablePuTTY/README.md

 Installation consists in copying `Portable PuTTY.vbs` in a shared folder.

-A typical use is to install **Portable PuTTY** on a USB drive or a dropbox folder.
+A typical installation is to copy `Portable PuTTY.vbs`:

+- on a USB drive
+- in a Dropbox folder
+- in Box folder locally mounted through BoxSync or webdav

+**Portable PuTTY** will save all the needed information, including **PuTTY** sessions, on this shared folder.
+This way, all computers accessing this shared folder will share the same **PuTTY** sessions.

 ## Usage